 - To provide support to a tooth with large fillings

 - Root Canal

 What is Cost of Dental Crown?

 The total cost of dental crown including the material and treatment can start from USD 100 depending on how many sittings and teeth are being crowned.

 Dental Crown Placement Procedure

-For placing the crown on the tooth it necessary that it is shaved downed to a smaller shape.
-Once the shape has be made, a crown is prepared, according to the shape and size of the tooth.
+For placing the crown on the tooth it necessary that it is shaved down to a smaller shape.
+Once the shape has been made, a crown is prepared, according to the shape and size of the tooth.
 The crown’s design depends entirely on the material that is being used by the dentist.
 It is essential that the crown has enough shape to adhere onto so the scaling should be done appropriately.

 Usually people prefer getting tooth scaling done a day before the crowning to allow their muscles to relax from the pain.